Skip to Main Content

 • Bleeding in the mouth or gums: Rinse your child’s mouth with ice or cold water.
 Follow your care team’s instructions for oral care to help prevent bleeding gums.

-• Nosebleeds: Have your child sit up straight and lean slightly forward.
-Apply pressure to the outside of each nostril, just below the bridge of the nose.
-Pinch the area with the thumb and finger and hold gentle pressure for 5–10 minutes.
+• Nosebleeds: To help stop a nosebleed, have your child sit up straight and lean slightly forward.
+Pinch the soft part of the nose with the thumb and finger and hold gentle, steady pressure for 10–15 minutes.
 Release pressure slowly to see if bleeding has stopped.

 • Bruising: Apply ice to the area for about 20 minutes.